Peggypei98/Interactive-Lab-Hub/Lab 4/README.md

 ![This is an Image](https://github.com/Peggypei98/Interactive-Lab-Hub/blob/d0634110fa04677b94ab137678758c6fdfe379a5/Lab%204/pp1.jpg)

-Here are the actul looks of our final design:
+Here are the actual looks of our final design:

 Front view: